KbaHaxor/zmail-client/README.md

 # ZMail-Client

-Ths is a Simple Mail Client for Zarafa built using [ember.js](http://www.emberjs.com) and [python-zarafa](https://github.com/zarafagroupware/python-zarafa).
+This is a Simple Mail Client for Zarafa built using [ember.js](http://www.emberjs.com) and [python-zarafa](https://github.com/zarafagroupware/python-zarafa).

 ## Instructions